 - No delay in cooperation – Working at the same timezone enables agility and flexibility on several levels.
 Processes happen in real-time and with no delay.
 This translates into higher performance for your and your partner’s nearshore teams.

 - Scale teams and projects in real-time – The close proximity and same time zone give you the possibility to scale projects immediately if needed.
 It is hard to find the right specialists in a sensible amount of time, especially when dealing with certain programming languages.
 Yet, a good nearshore business has this talent at hand.

 - Gain flexibility – A nearshoring partner helps you grow your projects and let’s you focus on more pressing matters of your business, or even swap priorities.

-- Close collaboration in real-time with in-house teams from other technical disciplines– Close collaboration helps you to get out of chaos.
+- Close collaboration in real-time with in-house teams from other technical disciplines– Close collaboration helps you escape chaos.
 You get a better-managed workflow in a smooth and trackable way.
 A nearshoring approach saves you time during collaboration and increases the productivity of two seemingly separate teams.

-- Higher quality products – A steady communication in real-time within a collaborative partnership results in better outcomes in software engineering.
-Your nearshoring partner exactly knows what you need and supports you in production and maintenance.
+- Higher quality products – Steady communication in real-time within a collaborative partnership results in better outcomes in software engineering.
+Your nearshoring partner knows exactly what you need and supports you in production and maintenance.

 - Tap into industry knowledge – Gain more independence with a self-serving approach.
 A nearshoring partner such as VirtusLab shares their knowledge with you and provides skills that haven’t been available in your team before.
 This means you gain more control over your business and projects.